drewmccarron/Warhammer-helper-client/README.md

 - As a user, I want to be able to delete a saved combat scenario.
 - As a user, I want to be able to update a saved combat scenario.

-- As a user, I want to be able to roll an example combat phase using a saved combat scenario and see the results, including the total number of hits, wounds saves, and the resulting damage.
+- As a user, I want to be able to roll an example combat phase using a saved combat scenario and see the expected results.
-- As a user, I want to be able to see the average, expected damage of a given combat scenario.

 ## Development Process